-Not at the Grammys apparently.
-On March 1, Madonna attended the Interview Magazine Party with boyfriend Tupac Shakur.
+Not at the Grammys, apparently.
+On March 1, Madonna attended the Interview Magazine Party with her boyfriend Tupac Shakur.
 It was at Barolo Ristorante (398 Broadway).
-She was a brunette, but by the summer she was blonde.
+She was a brunette, but by the summer, she was blonde.

 Where was Sinatra?

 He was at the Grammys!
-Frank Sinatra was given the Lifetime Achievement Award by Bono at the Grammys.
-The book U2: A Diary by Matt McGee documents the Grammy Legend Award being presented to Frank Sinatra by Bono at the Grammys then goes on to mention a “post-show party” at the Rainbow Room.
+Bono gave Frank Sinatra the Lifetime Achievement Award at the Grammys.
+The book U2: A Diary by Matt McGee documents the Grammy Legend Award presented to Frank Sinatra by Bono at the Grammys, then mentions a “post-show party” at the Rainbow Room.

 Where was Dylan?

 Not at the Grammys.
-Bob Dylan was on his Never Ending Tour in Columbia, MO at the Jesse Auditorium during this date.
-So, with Madonna and Dylan being other places, this eliminates 1994.
+During this date, Bob Dylan was on his Never Ending Tour in Columbia, MO, at the Jesse Auditorium.
+So, with Madonna and Dylan being in other places, this eliminates 1994.

-On November 16 the first known newspaper to publish a Cosmopolitan recipe was The Central New Jersey Home News in New Brunswick, New Jersey.
-It was DeGroff's recipe.
+On November 16, the first known newspaper to publish a Cosmopolitan recipe was The Central New Jersey Home News in New Brunswick, New Jersey.
+It was Dale's recipe.